IBM/ibm-satellite-storage/config-templates/azure/azuredisk-csi-driver/1.4.0/README.md

 # Azure Disk CSI Driver [BETA]

-Azure Disk CSI driver implements the CSI specification for container orchestrators to manage the lifecycle of Azure Disk volumes.
+The Azure Disk CSI driver implements the CSI specification for container orchestrators to manage the lifecycle of Azure Disk volumes.

 **Features supported:**
 - Topology(Availability Zone)